Last Updated on

 When you set up an Amazon seller central account, you will likely be prompted to add a product.
 If you already know what you are selling this is great, go ahead and follow the prompts and you’ll be making progress in no time.

 If you are slightly less tech-savvy, then this complete guide on how to put a product on Amazon is designed especially for you!

-In this post I’m going to explain how to add a product to Amazon, the basic elements you need to include from an on-page optimisation point of view and why these are important when you are launching a product inside seller central.
+In this post, we are going to explain how to add a product to Amazon, the basic elements you need to include from an on-page optimisation point of view and why these are important when you are launching a product inside seller central.

-Whether you are launching a private label product or a product that other seller stock and sell, the technique is relatively similar, although there are a few key elements to ensure you get right, otherwise it will be a pain in the a** in the future!
+Whether you are launching a private label product, or a product that other sellers stock, the technique of adding a product on Amazon is relatively similar.
+Although, there are a few key elements to ensure you get right, otherwise it will be a pain in the a** in the future!

-In this post I’m going to walk you through the exact process I use, although I will not be talking about keyword research which is an incredibly important aspect of listing a new product on Amazon.
+In this post, we are going to walk you through the exact process we use.
+Although, we will not be talking about keyword research which is an incredibly important aspect of listing a new product on Amazon.
 Click on that link if you need help with that!

-This guide is instead a technical guide for beginners who haven’t added a product to Amazon before.
+This guide is instead a technical guide for beginners who have not added a product to Amazon before.

 Step 1 – Login + Add

 Here you have two options:

 You can either search Amazon’s catalogue and find the specific product you are looking to sell.

 This is super quick and helpful if you are looking to sell something that is already sold on Amazon.

-But if you are launching a new product with a new brand or anything with private label rights then you need to click the create a new product listing.
+Yet, if you are launching a new product with a new brand, or anything with private label rights, then you need to click the “create a new product” listing.

 Step 2 – Create A New Listing